wmorgan/dcos-docs/1.7/administration/user-management.md

 ![Applying auth token](../img/user-management-step6.png)

-Note that in DC/OS there can only be one admin user (whoever first authenticates).
+Note that in DC/OS everyone is an admin user, there is no explicit concept of privileges.

-Yey, you did it, Mr. Administrator!
+Yey, you did it!
 You're now the owner of a brand new DC/OS cluster, have access to it from both the Dashboard and the CLI and are now ready to use it.
 Or maybe you want to share the joy and add some of your colleagues?
 If so, follow the steps in the next section.

 ## Adding Users

-As an admin, you can add other users.
-Here's how.
-Go to the `System` view and select the `Organization` tab.
+To give other users access to the DC/OS cluster, go to the `System` view and select the `Organization` tab.
 There, click on `+ New User` and enter the email of the user you want to add.

 ![Adding user](../img/user-management-step7.png)